JunaidGool/shoes_api/README.md

    You should now see the following message displayed on your CLI.<br/>
    "Now listening to Port Number: 9001 "

 3. The Api is now succesfully running !!
-You are now able to use Postman to add, view and update stock using postman and have the option to view your data within your database using Robomongo
+You are now able to add, view and update stock using postman and have the option to view your data within your database using Robomongo.

 ### Understanding the API routes.